eduardTsk/hello-world/README.md

 # hello-world
 just another repository
-this is source of some Android application.
+this is source of some scripts.